learnitall/TicTacTio/README.md

 ## Running tests
 ---

-I had some troubles get the nose2 config file to work, so in the mean time the layers plugin and log capturing have to be enabled automatically:
+Running tests is pretty easy, just cd into the package directory and then run nose2.

+*Please note:* The nose2.cfg file is necessary in order for the tests to work, as it enables both the layers plugin and log capture.
+If for some reason the cfg file isn't being loaded (I've had issues with this in the past), make sure to enable these manually:

 ```
-nose2 --plugin nose2.plugins.layers --log-capture -v
+nose2 --plugin nose2.plugins.layers --log-capture
 ```

 ## License - MIT